Wolfram Crisis: Development

+The agreement was signed on April 29, 1944, by representatives of Spain, the United States, and Great Britain and was ratified and publicized on May 1.
+In the House of Commons, Anthony Eden, Foreign Secretary, explained that the Franco government had been forced to accept nearly all demands: tungsten sales to Germany were reduced to 40 tons per month; the German consulate in Tangier was closed; and all Spanish volunteers were withdrawn from the Eastern Front, with German spies and saboteurs in Spain also to be expelled.
+Falangist sectors, however, viewed the agreement as a capitulation to the Allies.

-On 2 May 1944 a secret deal was signed between Spain, the U.S., and the United Kingdom, in which Spain, in exchange for the reestablishment of oil supplies and a compromise for negotiating future economic concessions, pledged to drastically limit tungsten exports to Germany (a cap of 20 tonnes in May, 20 tonnes in June, and 40 tonnes from then on), to close the German Consulate in Tangiers and expel its members, to prevent any logistic support to Germans in airports, to expel German spies and saboteurs from Spanish soil, to solve a litigation regarding Italian ships trapped in the Balearic Islands, and to recall the last remaining Spanish volunteers on the Eastern Front.
+Ultimately, General Franco, who initially resisted abandoning tungsten sales, instructed Gómez-Jordana to reach an agreement with the Allies.On 2 May 1944 a secret deal was signed between Spain, the U.S., and the United Kingdom, in which Spain, in exchange for the reestablishment of oil supplies and a compromise for negotiating future economic concessions, pledged to drastically limit tungsten exports to Germany (a cap of 20 tonnes in May, 20 tonnes in June, and 40 tonnes from then on), to close the German Consulate in Tangiers and expel its members, to prevent any logistic support to Germans in airports, to expel German spies and saboteurs from Spanish soil, to solve a litigation regarding Italian ships trapped in the Balearic Islands, and to recall the last remaining Spanish volunteers on the Eastern Front.
 Despite their capitulation, Spanish diplomats sold the deal as a success, as they had negotiated the Allied demand for full termination of tungsten exports to Germany down to a cap on exports to a "symbolic" amount.
 The U.S., the most uncompromising party in principle, blamed the failure to achieve a complete end to the exports on the British diplomacy, while Winston Churchill kindly commended Spain for its "services" in a late May intervention in the House of Commons.

+Nevertheless, Francoist propaganda portrayed the agreement as a triumph for the Caudillo and a demonstration of good relations with the Allies, unaffected by “any contingency” (alluding to Hitler’s possible defeat).
+Germany protested vigorously, to which Franco replied that he could take no further risks.
+Yet, despite the agreement, Franco continued supporting the Germans, and “German observation posts, radio interception stations, and radar installations remained in Spain until the war’s end.”
+“Influenced by biased reports of the war situation, which told him what he wanted to hear, Franco continued betting on both sides.”